 A test suite will be developed by the Working Group in order to assess advancement to Proposed Recommendation stage and to promote interoperability.
 The Working Group is expected to demonstrate two interoperable implementations during the Candidate Recommendation phase.
 Conformance requirements must be clearly stated in the specification produced.

-understand, implement, maintain, and evolve.
-Although simplicity can only
+to understand, implement, maintain, and evolve.
+Although simplicity

-be measured in relative terms, the Working Group must ensure that the
+can only be measured in relative terms, the Working Group must

 It is believed that limiting its scope to exclude bindings to existing programming languages will put the Working Group in a better position to achieve its goal of producing a simple mechanism for describing the functionality made available by an application to communicating peers.